Experience the Munich area!

-The old Fugger city of Augsburg is very easy to reach from the ECONTEL HOTEL Munich.
+The old Fugger city of Augsburg is very easy to reach from the AMBER ECONTEL Munich.
 Pay a visit to the “city in the city” as the Fuggerei social housing complex is referred to, check out the cathedral and climb the Perlachturm.

 Discover the old town of Wasserburg am Inn, e.g. the bridge gate, the hospital church, the Frauenkirche (Church of Our Lady) or the Kernhaus building with its Rococo façade.
 On the southern shore of the Innbrücke Lake, a fixed walking trail begins on which it takes around 15 minutes to reach the “Schöne Aussicht” (Beautiful view) viewpoint.
 From here you can enjoy a panoramic view of the entire old town.

 A trip to Nuremberg is recommended, especially in the run up to Christmas to visit the Christkindlmarkt.
 Discover the Kaiserburg castle, the Albrecht Dürer House and the toy museum.
 Try a few original Nuremberg bratwurst and one of their famous lebkuchen.